-The Molecular Biology Laboratory in the Transplantation Biology Research Center (TBRC) at Massachusetts General Hospital provides new insights into the role of major histocompatibility class II molecules (MHCII) in the regulation of immune responses.
+The Molecular Biology Laboratory in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital provides new insights into the role of major histocompatibility class II molecules (MHCII) in the regulation of immune responses.

 Although first described half a century ago, the mechanism by which MHCII molecules regulate the function of T and B lymphocytes remains unclear.
 Our previous research has established that transfer of donor MHCII genes prior to grafting promoted transplantation tolerance to vascularized transplants.
 MHCII gene transfer down-regulated both the acute and chronic arms of graft rejection.
 These results were initially obtained by our laboratory in a preclinical large animal model of renal transplantation (miniature swine) and were confirmed in a murine model of cardiac grafts.
 Additional experiments demonstrated that the regulatory function of MHCII proteins was initiated by MHCII-derived peptides, but accomplished by a subset of lymphocytes, the regulatory T cells, or Tregs.
 These results promoted conceptual advances in basic immunology (MHCII genes regulate T cell responses via MHCII peptide synthesis) and fostered the development of translational studies (use of MHCII peptides as therapeutic inducers of immune tolerance).